 We have a weekly family film night and Friday after school is always earmarked for simply hanging out together, usually with some kind of foodie treats involved.

 Ban all tech during family mealtimes and family hangout time.

 Define screen time limits based on kids’ ages and remember that modelling good use of tech is the best way to ensure you kids don’t turn into digital addicts.

 It may be a cliché but even just a couple of hours of time to yourself, to do whatever you want with, will lift your spirits.
 Happy mum equals happy children!

-So have a go and incorporating some or all of these into your life and see how you get on.
+I really hope you’ve found this list useful.
+Have a go incorporating some or all of the tips into your life and see how you get on.

 Don’t forget to read School holiday survival tips for working mums for ways to reduce your overwhelm during the work / kids school holiday juggle.

 - 16 Ways to simplify your life

 - 8 Simple things to do to change your life for the better